OneDaijo/daijo-contracts/README.md

 # OneDaijo Project

 Smart contracts for the QIN token.
+For a more in-depth look at other aspects of the OneDaijo Project, visit https://www.onedaijo.com.

 ## Prerequisites